Save the date now to join us for a full day of programming. Topic to be announced.

-The 2019 Westheimer Peace Symposium is devoted to the relationship between “peace and the environment” through the lens of “water justice.”
-Through a full day of programming and a keynote address, Westheimer panelists, speakers, and participants will consider how water is sourced and treated in our local community, the ecology of water, and what water needs to achieve environmental flourishing, the inequalities of water distribution, and the movement for indigenous water rights throughout the United States and beyond.
-Please join us to explore these issues and more.
+The 2019 Westheimer Peace Symposium was devoted to the relationship between “peace and the environment” through the lens of “water justice.”
+Through a full day of programming and a keynote address, Westheimer panelists, speakers, and participants considered how water is sourced and treated in our local community, the ecology of water, and what water needs to achieve environmental flourishing, the inequalities of water distribution, and the movement for indigenous water rights throughout the United States and beyond.

 7-8:30 p.m. | Heiland Theatre

 Winona LaDuke (Anishinaabe) is an internationally acclaimed author, orator and activist.
 A graduate of Harvard and Antioch Universities with advanced degrees in rural economic development, LaDuke has devoted her life to protecting the lands and life ways of Native communities.

 LaDuke is founder and Co-Director of Honor the Earth, a national advocacy group encouraging public support and funding for native environmental groups.
 With Honor the Earth, she works nationally and internationally on issues of climate change, renewable energy, sustainable development, food systems and environmental justice.

 In her own community in northern Minnesota, she is the founder of the White Earth Land Recovery Project, one of the largest reservation based non-profit organizations in the country, and a leader on the issues of culturally-based sustainable development strategies, renewable energy and food systems.
 In this work, LaDuke also works to protect Indigenous plants and heritage foods from patenting and genetic engineering.